yossefebrahim/flutter_trust_wallet_core/README.md

     }
 }
  ```
-in your android project MainActivity.ky file
+in your android project MainActivity.kt file

 minSdk require >=23